magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ```

 Here the React tutorial redefines the `Comment` component by adding
-the `rawMarkup` function which is used to set the
+the `rawMarkup` function returning a JS object used to set the
 `dengerouslySetInnerHTML` attribute of the `span` component.
 The
-``dangerouslySetInnerHTML` attribute is not a regular attribute of any
+`dangerouslySetInnerHTML` attribute is not a predefined HTML element
-HTML element.
-It is internally used bay React itself.
+attribute.
+It is internally used bay React itself (tbd: add link).

 If you now reload the [localhost:3001](http://localhost:3001/) you
 should see the word *another* displayed in *italics*.